maumercado/server-side-events-react/README.md

 ## Acknowledgments

--   Hat tip to anyone whose code was used
+-   Thanks to anyone whose code was used